rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ![Image](https://github.com/user-attachments/assets/920325ef-27a8-4f6d-b610-b1c8df46e19a)

 On the Control & Sensor board there is a PIC controller that provides the local control.
-**Hence the position of pin 1**
+**Watch the position of pin 1**
 ![Image](https://github.com/user-attachments/assets/00076dc4-0fa1-4953-9959-155c7547caa8)

 ## Hardware modifications
-This PIC Controller must be removed from the board and replaced bij an adapter interface.
+This PIC Controller (A2) must be removed from the board and replaced bij an adapter interface.
 Pin1 is indicated
 ![Image](https://github.com/user-attachments/assets/c846731c-421d-4253-84c1-664b64dce70d)

 ![Image](https://github.com/user-attachments/assets/e970b072-6869-4e7e-af19-e41e519ca6de)

 Position of the adapter interface on the Control&Sensor board when the PIC Controller is removed.\
-**Hence again the position of pin1**
+**Watch again the position of pin1**
 ![Image](https://github.com/user-attachments/assets/c3dd3c93-2739-42d3-b39b-0a7e3bd388ef)

 To read the ON/OFF status of the incline motor, the small SMD Diode CR5 must be bridge by a wire (or removed and replaced bij een wire).